 Houthoff's EU & Competition Team assists companies, institutions and governments in procedures before the Dutch government, the Netherlands Authority for Consumers and Markets, the European Commission, foreign authorities and the relevant courts.
-Our expertise includes merger control and foreign direct investment screening procedures, State aid, and investigations into cartels or abuse of dominance.
+Our expertise includes merger control and FDI screening procedures, State aid, and investigations into cartels or abuse of dominance.